mika-s/mika-s.github.io/_posts/_drafts/2019-05-05-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 expressions and temporary tables, construct recursive table expressions to meet business requirements*

+<a name="table_expressions"></a>

 ### Table expressions

 Table expressions are named queries, according to the [official exam book][amazon-querying-data-with-transact-sql].
-It also mentions that there are four types of table expressions:
+They can also be described as table-valued subqueries.
+The book also mentions that there are four types of table expressions:

 - Common table expressions (CTEs)
 - Views